bsgriggs/mendix9-searchable-reference-selector/docs/ReferenceSet.md

 search attribute is required.
 ![generalRef](https://github.com/bsgriggs/mendix9-searchable-reference-selector/blob/media/v4/generalRefExpression.png)
 **Search attributes** - The list of attributes that are used to filter each option.
 For example, the user can enter "Bob" and it will check if either the Name or EmployeeId attributes contain "bob".
+**Search text** - An optional string attribute.
+The value the user types into the search bar will be saved into this attribute allowing you to use it in Studio Pro.

 ## Style Settings